ST10258124/INSY7314-POE/README.md

 Answer- Yes, the user can login and logout

 2. Question - Can the user register on the system Answer - Yes, the user can register on the application

 3.Question- Can the user make a payment on the application Answer - Yes the use can make a payment on the application

-3.Question- Can the employee make a approve payments Answer - Yes the use can approve a payment on the application
+4 .Question- Can the employee approve adn reject user payments Answer - Yes the use can approve or reject a payment on the application

 # Credits(author Information)